 Jay Zacharias, CFO

-As Chief Fitness Officer and co-founder of Age Well Nutrition, I’m fanatical about working with the active over 50 crowd determined to live a vibrant, healthy life.
+As Chief Fitness Officer and co-founder of Age Well Nutrition, I’m fanatical about working with others who are determined to live a vibrant, healthy life.
 I’ve worn many different hats in my work life, from Air Force vet to industrial manufacturing union worker, to travel-anywhere management consultant, and ultimately to long-course triathlete and coach.
 Yet what really got into my soul was helping people gain strength, fitness, and self-confidence in my role at the fitness club where I taught basic strength training and aerobics’ classes during my undergraduate years.
 It’s also where I got the triathlon bug, which has never left me.

 Fast forward to today and my passion for health and fitness has grown tenfold.
 2020 was to be the year I returned to Ironman and 70.3 (half Ironman) racing.
 But as the adage goes “people plan, and God laughs.”
 Well, it seems the big guy had a good chuckle at my expense, and it wasn’t all about Covid-19.